oresat/oresat-software-docs/docs/primers/canopen.rst

 A EDS is general file for a device and is used to generate the DCF.
 The DCF is used when the device is on an actual production CAN bus.

-The main benefit of DCF is if there are multiple of the exact same device on the CAN bus, they all will have an unique DCF that was made from the same EDS file.
+The main benefit of a DCF is if there are multiple of the exact same device on the CAN bus, they all will have an unique DCF that was made from the same EDS file.